jjgecon/Personal-Portfolio/README.md

 * Demand and Supply with Tax.

 ## Does Gamer Slang Appeal to Gamers?
 A YouTube Title Analysis.
-(Work in progress)

-A web-scrapping and text analysis project with python and R. Please refer [here](https://github.com/jjgecon/Does-Gamer-Slang-Appeal-to-Gamers) for the report and codes.
+A project to practice web-scrapping and text analysis project with python and R. Please refer [here](https://github.com/jjgecon/Does-Gamer-Slang-Appeal-to-Gamers) for the report and codes.

 ## Python Scripts:

+* Boid Behavior Simulation
 * Conway's Game of Life Visualization
 * Nash equilibrium calculation for normal games.
 * Expected Utility Reduction Triangle: the Allais Paradox.